dkimitsa/codesnippets/rare.bindings/usercentrics/README.md

 ## Install Instructions

 ### 3rd party native framework
-This RoboPod requires you to add the native `Usercentrics.xcframework`.
+This RoboPod requires you to add the native frameworks:
+- `Usercentrics.xcframework`.
+- `UsercentricsUI.xcframework`.
+- `UsercentricsRvm.xcframework`.

+Use `cocoapods/fetch.sh` to build these.

 ### to use this pod configure your `robovm.xml`